Journal of the Vernacular Architecture Forum

 Buildings & Landscapes examines the places that people build and experience every day: houses and cities, farmsteads and alleys, churches and courthouses, subdivisions and shopping malls.
-The journal’s contributors include scholars, students, and practitioners; historians and architectural historians; preservationists, architects, geographers, anthropologists and folklorists, and others whose work involves documenting, analyzing, and interpreting vernacular forms.
-The journal advances these diverse approaches to built environments as windows into human life and culture, basing their scholarship on both fieldwork and archival research.
-The editors encourage submission of articles on topics related to the study of North American vernacular architecture or that otherwise broaden the context of North American architecture and cultural landscapes.
+The journal’s contributors include scholars, students, and practitioners; historians and architectural historians; preservationists, architects, geographers, anthropologists, and folklorists; and others whose work involves documenting, analyzing, and interpreting vernacular forms.
+The journal advances these diverse approaches to built environments as windows into human life and culture, basing scholarship on both fieldwork and archival research.
+The editors particularly welcome submission of articles on topics related to the study of North American vernacular architecture or that otherwise broaden the context of North American architecture and cultural landscapes.

 All VAF members receive Buildings & Landscapes as a benefit of membership (in hard copy and via JSTOR).
-Subscriptions are also available through the University of Minnesota Press:
+Subscriptions are also available through the University of Minnesota Press.
+Subscription rates:

 Individuals: $60.00 / year

 Outside USA add $5.00 for each year's subscription

 Past issues of Buildings & Landscapes can be purchased from the University of Minnesota Press.
 Members may access the digital version by clicking here.

 Browse complete tables of contents on the University of Minnesota Press page.